cloudfoundry/docs-bosh/content/noble-migration.md

 ### EFI Bootloader

-the Noble stemcells will use by default the EFI bootloader with a fallback to the legacy bootloader. what this will mean in a real life example for AWS. the vm type `m4.large` (which is deprecated) only supports legacy bootloader you can see what the vm type support with the following command `aws ec2 describe-instance-types --region us-east-1 --instance-types m4.large --query "InstanceTypes[*].SupportedBootModes"`
+The Noble stemcells will use by default the EFI bootloader with a fallback to the legacy bootloader. what this will mean in a real life example for AWS. the vm type `m4.large` (which is deprecated) only supports legacy bootloader you can see what the vm type support with the following command `aws ec2 describe-instance-types --region us-east-1 --instance-types m4.large --query "InstanceTypes[*].SupportedBootModes"`